Data and the connected aircraft

 Inflight connectivity can’t be shared between cockpit and cabin.
 Services must be physically separated for safety and security, and cockpit communication must be protected and prioritised above all else.
 Inmarsat is uniquely placed to deliver this.

-Inmarsat’s SwiftBroadband–Safety provides a wholly separate digital communication service for aircraft from a distinct satellite network.
-Fast and secure, SwiftBroadband–Safety enables a wide range of new cockpit applications and its voice service meets the International Civil Aviation Organization (ICAO) Standards and Recommended Practices (SARPs)
+Inmarsat’s SB-S provides a wholly separate digital communication service for aircraft from a distinct satellite network.
+Fast and secure, SB-S brings real-time visibility to global operations by enabling a wide range of new applications.
+It’s the first and only global, secure, IP connection, delivering incomparable amounts of protected data everywhere airlines fly.

-When deployed on new aircraft like the Airbus A380 and Boeing 787, SwiftBroadband–Safety can also relay performance data to maintenance crews on the ground long before landing.
+When deployed on modern aircraft that produce vast quantities of data, SB-S can also relay performance data to maintenance crews on the ground long before landing.
 Faults can be diagnosed more quickly, replacement parts readied in advance and costly turnaround delays reduced.

 Airlines’ choice for the future

 The future of high-speed inflight connectivity is here and with Inmarsat, airlines can choose a connectivity partner with the expertise and technology to realise its full potential.
 A partner who can meet both passenger demand for inflight broadband and operational and safety demands for more capable digital communication.

 Inmarsat is the most experienced mobile communications partner in the market.
 A partner with a commitment to innovation, investment and infrastructure necessary to meet passenger, operational and safety needs for the long-term.
 Aviation communication is a core business for Inmarsat, not a secondary service.
 There’s no better-connected partner for a better-connected aircraft experience.

 To download the Complete Connected Aircraft thinkpiece, please click below.

 The full thinkpiece is now ready to be downloaded.